TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 ### Security

-_Lambda Authoriser for API Gateway Authorization:_
+_**Lambda Authoriser for API Gateway Authorization:**_

-_Fine Grained Access Control using IAM Roles & Policies:_ Have granted the least privilege access to resources.
+_**Fine Grained Access Control using IAM Roles & Policies:**_ Have granted the least privilege access to resources.
 Lambda functions and DynamoDB tables are secured with fine-grained permissions, ensuring data integrity and confidentiality.

 #### Cost-Optimization

-**_Pay-as-You-Go compute:_** offered by Lambda enables us to optimize on costs,
+**_Pay-as-You-Go compute - lambda:_** Enables us to optimize on costs.
+Serverless also helps in abstracting out the underlying infra and saving on associated costs.

-An Event-Driven Architecture pattern & Auto-Scaling would ensure we reduce idle resources, especially in the case of sporadic workloads.
+**_Event-Driven Architecture pattern:_** Saves on Idle resources, and thus ensuring an efficient resource utilisation.

-Abstracting out the underlying infra helps in reducing associated costs.
+**_Fine-Tuning Auto-Scaling Configurations:_** Especially in the case of sporadic workloads, it has the ability to scale down as well.

 #### Performance Optimization